KamelAdjei/TrumpBot_DAT602/README.md

 You can ask him various questions on topics related to Money,Wealth, His family, Trade deals,Iran,China, World war 3 and anything else that you think Trump would know about.

 ## About
-This project was inspired by Women Reclaiming AI.I designed the chatbot to represent how Trump would most likely text in a Twitter conversation.I believe he would lead the conversation with random ,rude and obnoxious words and have an arrogant attitude towards the questions asked.
+This project was inspired by Women Reclaiming AI.I designed the chatbot as an accurate representation of how Donald Trump would text in a Twitter conversation.I believe he would lead the conversation with random ,rude and obnoxious words and have an arrogant attitude towards the questions asked.

 ## Local Setup: